JanssenProject/jans/docs/janssen-server/fido/fido2-server-properties-config.md

 | `enterpriseAttestation` | Boolean | `false` | Enables support for enterprise-specific hardware attestation profiles. |
 | `attestationMode` | String | `"monitor"` | Options are: `disabled` (skip attestation checks), `monitor` (log/validate but allow credentials if attestation is absent/unknown), and `enforced` (fail credential creation if attestation check fails). |

+### Fully-specified algorithms

+`ESP256` and `ESP384` name their elliptic curve in the COSE code point itself rather than leaving it to the
+credential: `ESP256` is P-256 only and `ESP384` is P-384 only.
+A credential that pairs one of them with any other curve is rejected during registration. `ES256`, `ES384` and `ES512` are not fully specified and take whichever curve the key carries.

 ### Cross-origin ceremonies

 Registration and authentication ceremonies performed inside a cross-origin iframe are rejected.
 As WebAuthn